Ian Rilen: Later career

 Rilen reinstated X in 1983, which included drummer Cathy Green from 1984, with whom he later formed a domestic partnership.

 During 1984–1985, Rilen also joined with ex-Rose Tattoo members, Cocks, Georgie Leach, Royall and Wells to form Illustrated Man.
 This was followed in 1990 by The Big Rider (with Green), then Hell to Pay (1991–1993) and a return to X thereafter.

 Rilen worked with Ian Moss (Cold Chisel) during recording of Petrolhead (1996), playing bass and co-writing songs for the album and later also toured for a short time with Moss.

 Rilen rejoined Rose Tattoo in 1998 for the All Hell Breaks Loose Tour with fellow Australian band, The Angels.

 Rilen's solo album was Love is Murder (2001), while Passion, Boots & Bruises (2004) is credited to Ian Rilen & the Love Addicts.
 A second album with the Love Addicts, The Family from Cuba, was recorded shortly before his death and released in 2007.

 Death

 Rilen was diagnosed with bladder cancer early in 2006.
 Rilen was invited to the Jack Awards in 2006, to play in an all-star tribute band for his departed Rose Tattoo bandmate Pete Wells who had died of prostate cancer on 27 March.
 He left his hospital bed to attend Rose Tattoo's ARIA Hall of Fame induction on 16 August.
 Two tribute concerts were held for him on 5 and 6 October.

-He died at the age of 59 on 30 October 2006.

-Two further Rose Tattoo members have died of cancer: Loyde (also producer for X) in 2007 and Cocks in 2009.
+Rilen died at the age of 59 on 30 October 2006.
+Three other Rose Tattoo members have died of cancer, besides Rilen and Wells: Royall in 1991, Loyde (also producer for X) in 2007, and Cocks in 2009.